 Flutter is an open source framework which widely used by many companies to develop cross-platform mobile apps such as Alibaba, Google Ads, Reflectly, Birch Finance, Hamilton Musical and more.
 It includes a popular and killer feature which are hot reloading.
 The developer able to preview the changed code without recompiling the apps and install again to the emulator, Android phone or iOS phone.
 This will increase the productivity by reducing the time for debugging and fixing the UI.
 Apart from that, Flutter include Built-in widget to reducing the development time.
 This allow developer to reuse simple widget to build a more complex UI.
 Flutter also provided a theme called Material Design.
 This will make sure the iOS and Android apps have the same flavour.
 Flutter also provided Cupertino which is iOS style design.
 (Gurwani, 2018)

 Flutter does not compile to Android or iOS directly.
 Instead it using multiple render engine which built on C++ and Flutter than built on dart.
 It is similar to game engine; the game does not allocate its framework instead the functionality is provided by the game engine.
 Although flutter have a limited library but flutter able to reduce the development team by 40%.
 Apart from that, the cost to develop a flutter apps are cheaper compared to develop both native apps for Android and iOS.
 Flutter did provided widget, so the developer no need to code it from scratch so developer can more focus on feature rather than the underlying engine.
 Author suggest to use flutter to develop an apps when the time and budget is limited.
 (Kuprenko, 2020)

+Using Machine Learning on Compute Engine to Make Product Recommendations

+Google Cloud provided a solution for a developer to build a scalable, efficient and effective relevant product recommendations services for an online store.
+E-commerce competition is fierce now.
+This service allowed developer to build a basic recommendation engine environment.
+The system can scale base on the workload and performance we need with the help of Google Cloud.

+Base on Google Cloud’s documentation, the system should able to learn from the user to collect their personal preferences and taste to provide meaningful recommendation.
+If we enable system retrain periodically, it can provide a better result by including other’s user input.
+This solution able to learn from the user activity to solve the limited knowledge on your user.